zogzog/cubicweb/doc/book/en/intro/index.rst

 .. _Part1:

 -----------------------------------
-Part I - Introduction to `CubicWeb`
+Part I - Introduction to *CubicWeb*
 -----------------------------------

-This first part of the book will present different reading path to discover the `CubicWeb` framework, provide a tutorial to get a quick overview of its features and list its key concepts.
+This first part of the book offers different reading path to discover the *CubicWeb* framework, provides a tutorial to get a quick overview of its features and lists its key concepts.

 .. toctree::
    :maxdepth: 2

    book-map
-   foundations/index
+   history
    concepts/index
    tutorial/index